rbms-bsc/DCRMR/_pages/Additional-notes/Note-on-manifestation.md

 <a name="9.3.36.3">9.3.36.3</a> If the preferred source of information bears a prominent date that does not clearly represent the [Date of manufacture](/DCRMR/ppdm/Date-of-manufacture/), either transcribe it as part of the title or the statement of responsibility elements or give it in a note on manifestation (see [5.33.354.2](/DCRMR/ppdm/Date-of-manufacture/#5.33.354.2)).

-# 9.3.37 Notes on imperfect exemplars
+# 9.3.37 Note on imperfect exemplars

 <a name="9.3.37.1">9.3.37.1</a> Make a note on manifestation indicating that the description is based on an imperfect exemplar (see [Data provenance](/DCRMR/general-rules/Data-provenance/), [0.1.22.2](/DCRMR/general-rules/Data-provenance/#0.1.22.2)).